Jason Henderson, Editor

 Jessica Whittington, Website Editor

-She enjoys recreational running, but remains much better at writing about sport rather than actually doing it herself, and also loves a good cliché.
+She enjoys recreational running, but remains much better at writing about sport rather than actually doing it herself.
+She also loves a good (bad) cliché.
 ‘At the end of the day, it’s a game of two halves and we gave 110 per cent.’

 Steve Smythe, Results Editor

 A runner for 40 years in addition to being a coach and journalist for more than 20 years, Steve brings a wealth of experience to AW.

 His marathon best is 2:29:42, but more impressive is his record of having run quicker than 2:47 during five different decades.

 Steve’s stamina as a reporter is also pretty good – he has covered the last seven IAAF World Championships outdoors.

 Winner of the English Schools 880 yards title in 1967, David later went on to run PBs such as 7:52 for 3000m, 13:43 for 5000m and 2:15:31 for the marathon.
 This was despite an injury-ravaged career, too, involving three Achilles operations and six years on the sidelines.

 Today, he still runs regularly but he is also a Level 4 endurance coach and chairman of the British Milers’ Club Academy.